-The pearl milk tea products attract a lot young female students, and over the years (with the young people becoming adults), this craze is also expanding among working professionals and men.
+The pearl milk tea products attract a lot of young female students, and over the years (with the young people becoming adults), this craze is also expanding among working professionals and men.

-While western countries are immersed in the coffee lifestyle, Chinese people has the habit to often drink beverage before, during or after a meal.
-Some like the combination of having a drink and snack in one, due to the chewy toppings inside bubble tea and other just fond for its taste and the unlimited number of choice.
+While western countries are immersed in the coffee lifestyle, Chinese people have the habit to often drink beverages before, during, or after a meal.
+Some like the combination of having a drink and snack in one, due to the chewy toppings inside bubble tea, and others just fond of its taste and the unlimited number of choices.

-However, this doesn’t mean coffee market is loosing ground in China.
-As tea entrepreneur Jiang Jiadao said, new realities of modern life show that people want to pick up a quick drink or sit down somewhere with a friend in between meetings : “The popularity of Starbucks doesn’t have anything to do with changing tastes for coffee instead of tea, or more love of Western culture.
+However, this doesn’t mean the coffee market is losing ground in China.
+As tea entrepreneur Jiang Jiadao said, new realities of modern life show that people want to pick up a quick drink or sit down somewhere with a friend in between meetings: “The popularity of Starbucks doesn’t have anything to do with changing tastes for coffee instead of tea, or more love of Western culture.
 I think we love the lifestyle it stands for.
 If we can offer a similar lifestyle and experience over tea, this would work.”

-Article about the Top 10 of milk tea shops in PRC here.
+Article about the Top 10 milk tea shops in PRC here.

 Xiaohongshu, a guide to Chinese consumer’s choice

-The arrival of pearl milk tea to mainland China has contributed a lot to the beverage industry’s growth.
-It has beaten coffee as a drink in terms of popularity since it came to the mainland market in 1996 : in 15 years, it has beat what coffee in China did in 130 years.
+The arrival of pearl milk tea in mainland China has contributed a lot to the beverage industry’s growth.
+It has beaten coffee as a drink in terms of popularity since it came to the mainland market in 1996: in 15 years, it has beaten what coffee in China did in 130 years.

 However, bubble tea is not as simple to order as coffee.
 We can’t just say “a coffee please”.
-So there are many menu and posts about « how to compose your bubble tea » online.
+So there are many menus and posts about « how to compose your bubble tea » online.
 The most used platform is Xiaohongshu.

-Xiaohongshu or little red book, is a social media platform, which provides useful content to users, including advices, feedbacks, product’s presentation and information.
+Xiaohongshu or little red book, is a social media platform, which provides useful content to users, including advice, feedbacks, product presentation, and information.
 There is a very active community on it, where people share their opinion and interact on diverse topics.